Arithmetic geometry of quantum connections on Calabi-Yau $3$-folds: Introduction

 \subsection{Acknowledgments}

-The idea to use the cluster formalism to extend computations from the local $\mathbb{P}^1$ to more examples was first suggested to the second author by Paul Seidel in 2023.
-We thank Eleny Ionel and John Pardon for very helpful discussions regarding the cluster formalism, and Daniel Pomerleano for encouragements at the early stage of writing.
+We would like to thank Paul Seidel for extensive collaboration (\cite{bai2025p, PS23}) and discussions on many topics closely related to the present paper.
+Concretely, he suggested the idea of using the cluster formalism to extend the computations from \cite{Lee23a} to more general examples in 2023.
+This proved to be a key inspiration for the present paper.
+We thank Eleny Ionel and John Pardon for very helpful discussions regarding the cluster formalism, Sanath Devalapurkar for discussions on topological cyclic homology, and Alexander Petrov and Daniel (Dongryul) Kim for discussions on $p$-adic Hodge theory.